ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/debugging-functions.md

 description of the [technical
 skills](/proactive-skills/introduction-proactive-skills/).
 Specifically, you
 will need to use the `git clone` command to download the project from GitHub to your computer.
-Now you are ready to add source code and documentation to the project!
+Now you are ready to ensure that you understand the debugging process for Python programs by practicing the skill in a hands-on fashion.

 ## Code Survey